-One of the key conclusions Gladwell makes is that, although it takes 10,000 hours (of hard work) to master a subject, your environment (luck) also plays an important role, in that the earlier you are exposed to this subject or passion, the better chance you’ll have of getting your 10,000 hours in.
+One of the key conclusions Gladwell makes is that, although it takes 10,000 hours (of hard work) to master a subject such as stock investing, your environment (luck) also plays an important role, in that the earlier you are exposed to this subject or passion, the better chance you’ll have of getting your 10,000 hours in.
 For example, before college, Bill Gates was “lucky” enough to have been able to attend a private school that provided the tools to allow him to start programming before most colleges had computer labs.
 Tom Johnson summarizes the path to success outlined in the book:

 Even though I had watched my dad pick stocks while I was in high school, my pivotal moment arrived early in college, when at 19, when my dad handed me a book to read one night, “One Up on Wall Street“, by Peter Lynch.

 A few days later, I departed for a road trip with my best friend, Renn.
 We would be driving hours from the suburbs of Philadelphia to Mobile Alabama to visit his ailing Grandfather (Pappy).
 Memorial Day weekend was around the corner.